carlowahlstedt/NewmanPostman_VSTS_Task/README.md

 Set `custom` as command

-As 'Command and arguments' set `install newmann -g`
+As 'Command and arguments' set `install newman -g`

 ### Execution ###